Skip to main content

 Spiritual Properties

-• For past-life work, Lapis Lazuli is believed to help access memories stored in the soul's Akashic record, particularly those involving truth, power, and self-expression.
+• For past-life work, Lapis Lazuli is believed to help access memories stored in the Akashic record, particularly those involving truth, power, and self-expression.

 Physical Healing Traditions